drebolivar/CU-L8R/README.md

 ## **_Stretch Goals_**

 - [] 3rd-party API for images/descriptions
-- [] Profiles
+- [] Profiles/Login
 - [] a "Bookmark" option to edit where you may have left off on the movie/series

 ## **_Credit:_**

-My dog Bucky...for being a good boi.
+My dog Bucky...for being a good boi and watching too much TV with me